Films and the media in general tend to portray psychopaths as violent “crazies” with murderous impulses that can be triggered on a whim.

 Psychological abuse can take any number of different forms, but we will list some of the more common tactics they use below:

-• Increasing violation of boundaries and increasingly outrageous behavior.
+- Increasing violation of boundaries and more and more outrageous behavior.

 These are all real forms of psychological abuse and can cause just as much damage to a person as more obvious and overt physical violence, provided the violence isn’t fatal of course.
 Carried out over a long period of time they can arguably have more impact as they will wear down a person’s self esteem to the point they may require many months or years to fully recover.